The idea of creating a Neighbourhood Plan for Knighton arose from a discussion at the Knighton Ward Community Meeting on 15th December 2014.

 The Open Spaces, Sports and Leisure (OSSL) Working Group started meeting in January and the AGM took place on 28th February.
 At the AGM the existing Committee was re-elected with the addition of Matt Stevenson as Treasurer.

 During 2017, the Transport and OSSL Working Groups have continued to meet.
 A meeting was held to launch a working group on the Local Economy, but no members attended, so this has not been taken forward.
-In the late summer, the City Council launched a consultation on aspects of the Local Plan for Leicester, and the Forum has been reviewing the documents and will respond to the consultation.
+In the late summer, the City Council launched a consultation on aspects of the Local Plan for Leicester, and the Forum reviewed the documents, held a public meeting on the subject and responded to the consultation.

-A baseline report on Knighton has been prepared using census and other data, and will be launched in the autumn.
+A baseline report on Knighton was prepared using census and other data, and was launched at a meeting in November, at which members discussed how the information in the baseline report would inform policies for the Neighbourhood Plan.

 Knighton Neighbourhood Forum has received funding from Leicester City Council through the Ward Community Budget and from Locality through the national scheme to support the development of Neighbourhood Planning.